Dan Toomey

 Daniel E. Toomey is a New Hampshire politician.

 Education

 Toomey earned a master's degree from the University of Massachusetts Lowell.

 Career

 Military career

 Toomey served in the United States Air Force.

 Professional career

 Toomey previously served as a member of the New Hampshire House of Representatives from 1989 to 1991.
 On November 6, 2018, Toomey was elected to the New Hampshire House of Representatives where he represents the Hillsborough 32 district.
 Toomey assumed office on December 5, 2018.
 Toomey is a Democrat.
-Toomey endorses Bernie Sanders in the 2020 Democratic Party presidential primaries.
+Toomey endorsed Bernie Sanders in the 2020 Democratic Party presidential primaries.

 Personal life

 Toomey resides in Nashua, New Hampshire.
-Toomey is married and has five children.
+Toomey is married and has five children, including U.S. Representative Val Hoyle.